 - Policy classes (policy name { ...};) can be inherited by zone policies or other policy classes; these can be used to create sets of different security profiles.
-For example, a policy class normal might specify 1024-bit key sizes, but a class extra might specify 2048 bits instead; extra would be used for zones that had unusually high security needs. - Algorithm policies: (algorithm-policy algorithm { ...};) override default peralgorithm settings.
+For example, a policy class normal might specify 1024-bit key sizes, but a class extra might specify 2048 bits instead; extra would be used for zones that had unusually high security needs. - Algorithm policies: (algorithm-policy algorithm { ...}; ) override default peralgorithm settings.
 For example, by default, RSASHA256 keys use 2048-bit key sizes for both KSK and ZSK.
-This can be modified using algorithm-policy, and the new key sizes would then be used for any key of type RSASHA256. - Zone policies: (zone name { ...};) set policy for a single zone by name.
+This can be modified using algorithm-policy, and the new key sizes would then be used for any key of type RSASHA256.

+• Zone policies: (zone name { ...}; ) set policy for a single zone by name.
 A zone policy can inherit a policy class by including a policy option.
 Zone names beginning with digits (i.e., 0-9) must be quoted.
+If a zone does not have its own policy then the "default" policy applies.